choldgraf/jupyter-book-DEPRECATED/content/guide/02_setup.md

 ## Set up your repository and dependencies

-The Jupyter Book template repository primarily depends on three sets of tools:
+The Jupyter Book repository primarily depends on three sets of tools:

 * Python and Jupyter for converting Jupyter Notebooks into Jekyll-ready markdown
 * GitHub (specifically, GitHub-pages) for hosting your textbook online with Jekyll
-* (optionally) Ruby and Jekyll for previewing changes locally before pushing to GitHub
+* (optionally) Ruby and Jekyll for building or previewing your site locally before pushing to GitHub

-This page helps you set each of these up
+This section helps you set each of these up

 0. **Install the Anaconda distribution of Python**.
 This is needed to install